dbdimitrov/BingleSeq/README.md

 ### Metadata table format
-Metadata tables must also follow a specific format:
+A metadata table is also required and its appropriate formating is key for the acquisition of correct results using the Bulk RNA-Seq part of the application.
+Metadata tables must be in this specific format:

 ![BingleSeq Bulk meta format](/figures/meta_format.jpg)

-*It is essential to provide a metatable with an appropriate format as it is essential for the acquisition of correct results using the Bulk RNA-Seq part of the application.*
+*Note that Metadata tables were insipired by similar applications preceding BingleSeq - DEapp and DEBrowser (Li and Andrade, 2017; Kucukural et al., 2019).*

 ### Prerequisites